RoChernikov/RoChernikov/README.md

 ### Hi there 👋

-My name is Rodion (or simply Ro), and I'm a beginner frontend developer.
+My name is Rodion (or just Ro), and I'm a beginner frontend developer.

 - 🌱 I’m currently learning object-oriented JavaScript, prototype chain
 - 🧩 More frameworks to the framework god